Program overview

 Featured Experiences

-- Co-op opportunities that allow students to gain real-world experience in French-speaking environments.
+- Potential for internships or co-op placements to gain practical experience in French-speaking environments.

 Career Options